All Episodes

 We can't investigate or look at anything until we get the situation calmed down, okay?

-I don't even know where my fiance is that they attacked her.
+I don't even know where my fiancée is.

-Look, we can't we can't do anything until we get the scene safe, okay?
+Look, we can't do anything until we get the scene safe, okay?

-And I'm sorry that this happened to you.
+And I'm sorry that this happened to me.

 I really am.